 Following the acute injury you should use a knee immobilizer and crutches until you regain good muscular control of the leg.
 Extended use of the knee immobilizer should be limited to avoid quadriceps atrophy.
-You are encouraged to bear as much weight on the leg as is comfortable except in the case of multi-ligament knee injury.
+You are encouraged to bear as much weight on the leg as is comfortable.